arkin0x/cyberspace/readme.md

 **bubble** - a kind 90 event representing a constant repulsive gravitational force emanating from a coordinate that affects a single target avatar.
 The proof-of-work on a kind 90 event determines the radius and constant force of the repulsion applied in units/second.

-**c-space** - colloquially referred to as "cyberspace", but specifically referring to the wholly virtual digital space enabled by the cyberspace meta-protocol.
-"Wholly virtual" means no point in c-space represents a point in reality.

 **caster** - referring to the creator of an action specified by the cyberspace meta-protocol.

 **construct** - a cubic portion of cyberspace that is claimed by an operator by publishing a kind 331 event with the highest proof-of-work of any kind 331 in that location.
 The amount of proof-of-work on the kind 331 also determines the size of the space claimed.

 **cyberspace** - a permissionless and thermodynamic digital extension of reality.
-Colloquially refers to c-space, but may be used to accurately refer to the composite of both c-space and d-space.
+Refers to both d-space and i-space.

 **cyberspace meta-protocol** - the rules and algorithms that enable cyberspace to exist on the nostr protocol

-**d-space** - another name for dataspace, which is the digital space enabled by the cyberspace meta-protocol where all points in d-space represent a point in reality.
-D-space is meant to be overlaid on reality to create a digital/physical composite space.
+**d-space** - another name for dataspace, which is the digital space enabled by the cyberspace meta-protocol where all points represent a point in reality.
+D-space is meant to be overlaid on reality by a constant scaling factor and rotation relative to the planet to create a digital/physical composite space.
 This combination of digital and physical is commonly referred to as augmented reality.

 **dataspace** - the formal name of d-space